Talent Scholarship criteria

 - You must attend full time (12-16 credit hours) during the Fall and Winter terms.
 (Spring/Summer terms excluded.)

 - You may be awarded a talent scholarship in only one area of study.

-Although the idea of having to talk to a group of university professors about your artwork may seem intimidating and somewhat overwhelming, just remember, you know more about your artwork than anybody else.
+The portfolio review is your opportunity to speak about your artwork.
 Why did you choose that color?
-Which techniques did you use in your work?
+Which techniques did you use?
 What are the influences on your work?
 What are your goals for studying Art or Design?
-These are some of the things that help the committee understand you, your work and the process you use in creating.
-Think about these questions and others which might help the professors better understand what you are producing.
+These are some of the things that help the committee understand you, your work, and the processes you use.
+Think about these questions and others which might help the professors/advisors better understand your artwork.

 What to expect

 The Art Department Scholarships and Awards Committee consists of faculty and advisors from the art department.
 All portfolio reviews will occur after the application deadline date has ended.
 Scholarship offers will be emailed to students.
 Those students who have been awarded will need to sign, date, and return the Talent Scholarship Agreement Form to the Chair of the Scholarships and Awards Committee Chair.
 All students who have applied will be contacted regardless of scholarship award decisions.

 Questions?
 Email Avanti Herczeg, Art Department Scholarships and Awards Committee Chair, at email@example.com